robabrazado/adventofcode2024/README.md

 [Much later that day] That was a bust.
 I mean, I had a great time playing with stuff...made my own command-generating Iterator and all kindsa fun stuff.
 But in the end, it's not getting any better results, and it is way WAY more complicated.
 I think I'm just not approaching this correctly at all.
 I may try and take a break from this puzzle and try for some other starts I haven't gotten yet.
 But I think I need a whole new approach here.

+[Day 36] Okay.
+I rewrote this thing (yet again), tried to make it as uncomplicated as I could, and I'm back to the point of passing the test data but failing the live data.
+It *has* to be a problem with my algorithm.
+Or, more specifically, my assumptions.
+This needs more thought.

 ## Day 22: Monkey Market

 I wasn't even going to start a new puzzle today, but the description for part 1 seemed so straightforward that I assumed either part 2 would be way complicated, or else I was fooling myself and part 1 would take forever with a naive implementation.
 I rolled the dice, though, and got part 1 relatively quickly.
 Then, of course, part 2 is *way* more complicated, so I'm not going to try that tonight.
 Until next time, monkeys!